-Overall, the feasibility study will be conducted in approximately 12 care homes (six intervention and six control) equally divided between the two settings (North London and Northern Ireland).
-The aim is to recruit 10 participants per home (a minimum of five and a maximum of twenty), resulting in an estimated recruited sample of 120 residents.
+Overall, the feasibility study will be conducted in up to 24 care homes (approximately equally divided between intervention and control).
+The aim is to recruit a minimum of five and a maximum of twenty participants per care home, resulting in an estimated recruited sample of 120 residents, equally divided between the two settings (London and Northern Ireland).
 This sample will allow us to establish the feasibility, rates of recruitment and retention, and any delivery issues with the proposed intervention and the research methods.
 Based on NIHR guidance [29], a sample of 120 participants will allow for an estimated attrition rate of 20% to within a 95% confidence interval of +/- 7%.